List of The King of Fighters characters: Bao

-A Chinese boy named Bao (包) trains with the Psycho Soldier Team since King of Fighters '99.
+Bao (包) is a Chinese boy who trains with the Psycho Soldier Team since The King of Fighters '99.

 Jhun Hoon

-Jhun Hoon (Korean: 전훈 Jeon Hoon, Japanese: ジョン・フーン Jon Fūn) is a childhood friend of Kim and rival, took noticed of Kim's rehabilitation project and after seeing the ethics and methods of training towards Chang and Choi, he decides that he would show Kim a more efficient way of management for the criminals and joins the team as the fourth member for the '99 and 2000 tournaments.
+Jhun Hoon (Korean: 전훈 Jeon Hoon, Japanese: ジョン・フーン Jon Fūn) is a childhood friend and rival of Kim Kaphwan.
+He took notice of Kim's rehabilitation project, and after seeing the ethics and methods of training Chang and Choi, Jhun decides that he would show Kim a more efficient way of management for the criminals by joining the Korea Team as the fourth member for the 1999 and 2000 tournaments.
+Jhun was absent in the 2001 tournament after he broke his arm while chasing an image of his favorite idol, Athena Asamiya.
+He later participated in The King of Fighters 2003 with Kim and Chang.